antivirus software

 Be careful downloading files or clicking on suspicious links.
 And use additional security protocols like other categories of cyber security solutions, good password hygiene, and multi-factor authentication.

-The Difference Between Antivirus and EDR
+The difference between antivirus and EDR

 Antivirus software installs on a device directly and provides protection against malicious applications.
 EDR is software that detects and halts cyberthreats while providing visibility and a certain level of control over network devices.